DWilliames/PDF-export-sketch-plugin/README.md

 Too often, I found myself going 'File > Export Artboards to PDF', then opening up the PDF and deleting pages I didn't actually want.

 Sometimes I would duplicate a page in Sketch as a new iteration on the design.
-I would then want to export the single iteration—consisting of multiple artboards-into a PDF for distribution and printing purposes.
+I would then want to export the single iteration—consisting of multiple artboards—into a PDF for distribution and printing purposes; so having a 'Export current page into PDF' option is a real lifesaver!!

 ## Installation